knative/docs/docs/install/Knative-with-Minishift.md

 # The use of `knative-ingressgateway` is deprecated in Knative v0.3.x.
 # Use `istio-ingressgateway` instead, since `knative-ingressgateway`
 # will be removed in Knative v0.4.
-if kubectl get configmap config-istio -n knative-serving &> /dev/null; then
+if oc get configmap config-istio -n knative-serving &> /dev/null; then
     INGRESSGATEWAY=istio-ingressgateway
 fi